-In February, the Project reported being 35 percent complete.
-Current tasks, which are a result of releasing RFP #12121, have experienced small delays over the past two months.
-In addition, the Project has received a protest which DAS is reviewing and will respond to in early March.
+By the end of this assessment period, the Project reported being 39 percent complete.
+Current tasks, which are a result of releasing RFP #12121, have experienced delays.
 Therefore, the time allocated for contract negotiations has been shortened.
-Currently, it is unknown to what degree these activities will impact the overall timeline.
+Currently, it is expected that these activities will not have an impact on the overall timeline and that contract negotiations will conclude at the end of July 2025.

 Moreover, we note that the Project's schedule has been developed with +/-50 percent accuracy, which is appropriate at this point in the Project's lifecycle.
-As the Project moves forward on its timeline, the Project expects to update and re-baseline its schedule with more accuracy.
+As the Project moves forward on its timeline and a contract with the vendor is executed, the Project expects to update and re-baseline its schedule with more accuracy.